darrinlallen/darrinlallen/README.md

 if you want to partner contact me here.  darrin.lovard.allen@gmail.com
 - 🌱 Ive got some other ideas...

-I’m learning from a fire hydrant!!!!  next stop is metaverse development
 - 💬 Ask me about **Node.js, React, Firebase...
 HTML, CSS, JavaScript**
 - ⚡ Fun fact: I took a vacation to **Hong Kong** and also **Jamaica**!